Wawrzyn321/kyma-bump/README.md

 bump -l
 ```
 ### verify
 Verifies changed images in repo.
-You can pass branch to diff changes by.
-Defaults to HEAD.
+You can pass a branch to diff changes by.
+Defaults to master.

 Usage:

 ```
-bump verify [<revision>]
+bump verify [<branch>]
 bump verify
 bump verify issue-1925
 ```